AbdKhuffash/JobBoard-System/README.md

 ### Job Seekers

--Can search and apply for jobs.
+- Can search and apply for jobs.
--Can update their personal profiles.
+- Can update their personal profiles.

 ### Employers
--Can post job listings.
+- Can post job listings.
--Can view and manage job applications.
+- Can view and manage job applications.

 ## API Endpoints